-In order to nominate directors, a shareholder or group of shareholders should be required to hold enough shares to have a meaningful stake in the company, but not so many as to be prohibitive for most shareholders.
+To nominate directors, a shareholder or group of shareholders should be required to have a meaningful stake in the company, but not so many as to be prohibitive for most shareholders.
 The exact proportion will depend on the size of the company.
 For mid-sized companies, between 3% and 5% of ordinary shares is a reasonable amount.

-Companies may restrict the number of directors that shareholders may nominate in order to prevent a shareholder from taking over the company by taking over the board.
-However, shareholders should be permitted to nominate no less than one-fourth of the board seats.
+To prevent a shareholder from taking over a company by taking over its board, companies may restrict the number of directors shareholders may nominate.
+Shareholders should be permitted to nominate no less than one-fourth of the board seats.